 The businesses that win will be those that have successfully embedded agility into their DNA and culture; have contingency plans in place; and embrace disruption as an opportunity to rethink their model.

 Seek operational flexibility

-With today's technology, customer care centers can remain operational in all but the most extreme circumstances.
+With today's technology, customer care centres can remain operational in all but the most extreme circumstances.
 They should be designed in such a way that, if needed, they can be immediately lifted and shifted — whether to pop-up facilities or even individual homes.
-Call centers should also be adapted to overcome a decrease in headcount.
+Call centres should also be adapted to overcome a decrease in headcount.

 To cope with the instability of workers on sick leave or ones that are unable to work from home, businesses have been investing in technologies such as AI and chatbots - this allows for more flexibility and automation of the workforce.

 Prepare for increased demand